barrya0/Super-Scalar-Processor/README.md

 # Super-Scalar-Processor
-Design of a 2-wide Superscalar Processor using Tomasulo's Algorithm for Out-of-Order Execution(HAVE YET TO UPLOAD FILES)
+Design of a 2-wide Superscalar Processor using Tomasulo's Algorithm for Out-of-Order Execution
+### (In-Progress)